-Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care, but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
+Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care but, given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
 Examples of urgently needed services that the plan must cover out of network are 1) you need immediate care during the weekend, or 2) you are temporarily outside the service area of the plan.
 Services must be immediately needed and medically necessary.
-If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-ofnetwork.
+If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.

-(See Worldwide emergency/urgent coverage section of this Benefit Chart for the worldwide urgent care benefit)
+(See Worldwide Emergency and Worldwide Urgent coverage section of this Benefit Chart for the worldwide urgent care benefit)